XplosiON1232/ellicious-dcbai/README.md

 2. Extract the ZIP file
 3. Open `config.json` and enter your credentials (see `💬 Discord Setup` and ``)
 4. Open CMD in that directory (click the file directory address field in Explorer when you're in that folder, and enter `cmd`)
-5. Enter `node index.js`
+5. Enter `npm install` to install all required dependencies
+6. Once finished, enter `node index.js` to start the application
-6. 🎉 Done!
+7. 🎉 Done!
 Wait a minute and the bot should work :D

 ## 💬 Discord Setup
 1. Go to [discord.com/register](https://discord.com/register)<br>- Use icongito mode on your browser if the link takes you to the Discord app interface.